 Best Hotels in Český Krumlov

-At check-in, when I inquired about the best place to take photos of the town from above, the helpful front desk clerk recommended the street where he lives and gave me walking directions.
-It turned out to be a fabulous spot on a hill to get terrific shots of the town and castle from above.
+At check-in, when I inquire about the best place to take photos of the town from above, the helpful front desk clerk recommends the street where he lives and gives me walking directions.
+It turns out to be a fabulous spot on a hill to get terrific shots of the town and castle from above.

 Hotel Dvorak – Located along the river, right in the heart of town, this hotel boasts perhaps the best location in all of Český Krumlov.
 Rooms are generously-sized and many offer balconies with castle views.
 Spacious family rooms are also available.

 Mini Hotel Abraka – Located near the main square, this hotel is a great choice for families or those on a budget.
 Rooms are spacious, clean and comfortable and the service is excellent.

 Top 5 Things to Do in Český Krumlov

 Here are a few of my favorite things to see and do around town:

 1. Český Krumlov Castle & Chateau

 Český Krumlov Castle is one of Europe’s largest castle complexes and includes rambling rooms, great halls and noble bedrooms.
 The views over the town below are picture perfect from every window.

-Castle Garden – Sadly, this was closed during our visit but in the spring and summer months it’s definitely worth a visit after exploring the castle.
+Castle Garden – Sadly, this was closed during our first winter visit.
+But in the spring and summer months, it’s definitely worth a visit after exploring the castle.